MikeColetta/Portfolio/README.md

 ## My Process

+Update One: I chose to remove the multiple web pages and instead now have the site all in one HTML file.
+I use the navbar to jump from one section to another.
+I added all of my contact links as buttons at the bottom since that looked a lot nicer than just writing out the URLs.

 My first priority was setting up the basic functionality of the website.
 I took the information I found on the Bootstrap website and adjusted the classes and code to fit my needs.
 This laid out the Navbar, and main content cards for each section.

 Next I worked on the responsiveness.
 After getting some help from my tutor on how to start, I spent a majority of my time in the Google Inspector switching screen sizes back and forth to match the photos given to me for the assignment.